sandervanteinde/DeepCloneGenerator/README.md

 - When collections are made with certain characteristics, those characteristics are currently lost (e.g.: an EqualityComparer for a Dictionary)
 - Classes with primary constructors are not yet supported
+- Classes get a `ISourceGeneratedCloneable<TSelf>` interface when they are targeted by the source generator.
+This interface can be referenced from within the assembly, but outside of the assembly you cannot reference the interface ( each assembly has its own `ISourceGeneratedCloneable<TSelf>` interface definition thus they do not match.)

 ## Future plans

 - Add analyzers which will inform of known limitations as warnings when DeepClone functionality is not working as intended